Mrs Marina Russ

 Professional practice, knowledge exchange and impact

-In Autumn 2021 I successfully bid for CPEP (Clinical Placements Enhancement Programme) funding from HEE London to develop and deliver a virtual placement resource in Learning Disability for Nursing students across the region.
-This work is being undertaken in collaboration with the Baked Bean Company, a theatre and performing arts organisation for people with learning disabilities.
+In Autumn 2021 I successfully bid for CPEP (Clinical Placements Enhancement Programme) funding from HEE London to develop and deliver a simulated placement resource in Learning Disability for Nursing students across the region.
+We developed and filmed clinical scenarios in collaboration with the Baked Bean Company, a performing arts organisation for people with a learning disability.
+The scenarios have been successfully piloted, and we are currently developing a proposal to scale up the resources and delivery.

 Social media